Magnetic Pulsation Conjugacy and Its Mechanisms

 Bibliographic Details

-Main Author: L.J.
-Lanzerotti
+Main Author: Lanzerotti, L.J.

 Language:English

-Published: Bell Laboratories 1974
+Published: 1974

 Subjects:

-Online Access:https://nipr.repo.nii.ac.jp/?action=repository_uri&item_id=811
+Online Access:https://nipr.repo.nii.ac.jp/record/811/files/KJ00000011785.pdf

 collection National Institute of Polar Research Repository, Japan

-description A brief review and discussion is given of an investigation of the characteristics of the naturally-occurring ULF plasma waves in the magnetosphere near L=4.
+description P(論文) A brief review and discussion is given of an investigation of the characteristics of the naturally-occurring ULF plasma waves in the magnetosphere near L=4.
 The investigation was carried out using similarly-instrumented magnetometer stations at Siple, Antarctica and in the conjugate region at Lac Rebours, Quebec.
 The waves were predominantly in the Pc-3 frequency range.
 No magnetospheric waves that satisfied an imposed strict selection criterion were observed after ∿1700 LT.
 Approximately half of the 94 accepted events were left-hand elliptically polarized, with no significant change in polarization characteristics observed as a function of local time.
 However, a distinct preferential orientation direction as a function of local time was observed for the major axes of the polarization ellipses.
 Approximately 16% of the events had opposite polarizations in the two hemispheres; this may be a manifestation of occasional station non-conjugacy combined with a narrow (in latitude) extent of wave localization.
 All but two of the events were symmetrical about the meridian plane, implying an odd-mode standing oscillation of the geomagnetic field lines.
-A significant local time dependence observed in the relative orientations of the plane of the Pc-3 waves is interpreted as a possible effect of the ionosphere on the transmission of the ULF waves.
+A significant local time dependence observed in the relative orientations of the plane of the Pc-3 waves is interpreted as a possible effect of the ionosphere on the transmission of the ULF waves. departmental bulletin paper

 genre Antarc*